Gal-dem

-gal-dem (stylised lower case) is an independent British online and print magazine produced by women of colour and non-binary people of colour.
+gal-dem (stylised lower case) was an independent British online and print magazine produced by women of colour and non-binary people of colour.
+Founded in 2015, it ceased publication in 2023.

 History and profile

 The magazine was founded by Liv Little in 2015.
-It produces one printed issue a year, as well as appearing in its online format.
 The website has six content sections: arts, lifestyle, music, news, opinion, and politics.
-The first print issue, "the gal-hood issue", sold out its print run of 1,000 copies; the second issue, "the home issue", was planned to have a print run of 3,000 and also sold out.
+In addition to its online format, it produced one printed issue a year.
+The first print issue, "the gal-hood issue", sold out its print run of 1,000 copies; the second, "the home issue", was planned to have a print run of 3,000 and also sold out.

 In 2016, the gal-dem editorial collective curated an event at the Victoria and Albert Museum as part of its Friday Lates series.
 It showcased work by contemporary young artists of colour and was described in The Guardian as "nothing short of breathtaking".